Rules For Fair Fighting In Relationships

 Rules For Fair Fighting – Don’t Save Up Issues

-When we are afraid to share our fears, resentments, jealousies, sorrows, confusion and anger, it builds up.
+When we are afraid to share our fears, resentments, jealousies, sorrows, confusion, and anger, it builds up.
 What was a simple resentment three weeks ago can develop into anger, if not rage, when kept to ourselves.
-If we have a few simple resentments that we are holding on to, when finally expressed they will come out in a way that will be hurtful and probably not heard.
-The message will get lost by the messenger’s delivery method.
+If we have a few simple resentments that we are holding on to when finally expressed, they will come out in a way that will be hurtful and probably not heard.
+The message will get lost using the messenger’s delivery method.
 The person receiving your message will probably feel the need to defend themselves, if not respond with anger.
 This is rarely productive.
 This also makes it hard to choose one problem at a time, another one of the basic rules for fair fighting in relationships.

 Rules For Fair Fighting In Relationships - Providence Holistic Counseling Services